 Indian Shares Set To Follow Global Peers Lower

-(RTTNews) - Indian shares look set to open on a sluggish note Tuesday as concerns prevail over tech valuations and the outlook for U.S. interest rates.
+(RTTNews) - Indian shares may follow global peers lower on Friday as concerns grew over stretched valuations and AI investment profitability.

-On the trade front, White House Economic Adviser Kevin Hassett noted in an interview to CNBC that the U.S.-India relationship is "complicated" but a deal between the two countries would be reached soon.
+Additionally, a mixed jobs report injected yet more uncertainty into whether the Federal Reserve will cut interest rates at its December meeting.

-Benchmark indexes Sensex and Nifty rose around half a percent each on Monday, with underlying sentiment supported by a resounding victory for the BJP-led NDA in the Bihar elections and optimism surrounding a potential India-U.S. trade deal.
+Benchmark indexes Sensex and Nifty rose around half a percent each on Thursday to close near their record highs, with underlying sentiment buoyed by recovering foreign fund inflows and Nvidia's blowout earnings.

-The rupee pared intraday losses to settle 3 paise higher at 88.63 against the dollar.
+The rupee closed slightly weaker at 88.70 against the U.S. dollar, with modest portfolio inflows helping limit the currency's decline.

+Reserve Bank Governor Sanjay Malhotra said the central bank does not target any level for the rupee, and the recent depreciation against the greenback is primarily due to trade uncertainties following the imposition of tariffs by the Trump administration.

+A "good trade deal" with the U.S., once struck, would reduce pressure on India's current account and the rupee's exchange rate, he added.

-Foreign investors net bought shares worth Rs 442 crore on Monday, while domestic institutional investors net bought to the extent of Rs 1,466 crore, according to provisional exchange data.
+Foreign investors net bought shares worth Rs 284 crore on Thursday while domestic institutional investors net bought shares to the extent of Rs 824 crore, according to provisional exchange data.

-Asian markets were deep in the red this morning while gold extended losses for a fourth straight session, weighed down by a firm dollar amid diminished prospects of a Fed rate cut next month.

-Oil prices were slightly lower as investors weighed the impact from an emerging global surplus against U.S. sanctions on Russia.
+Asian markets were sharply lower this morning and gold was set for a small weekly decline while the dollar was on track for a weekly gain.
+Oil prices fell amid easing geopolitical tensions between Russia and Ukraine.

+U.S. stocks gave up early gains to end sharply lower overnight as weak jobs data overshadowed post-Nvidia earnings euphoria.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!